sondr3/a11y-color-contrast/README.md

 Based on the upcoming WCAG 3.0 standard, this function is based on the [APCA][apca-nut] algorithm to calculate how readable two colors are when used together.
 The first argument is the foreground color and the second the background.
-It is highly recommended reading the linked article and [resources][#inspiration-and-resources] to get an overview over the differences between the WCAG and APCA standard.
+It is highly recommended reading the linked article and [resources](#inspiration-and-resources) to get an overview over the differences between the WCAG and APCA standard.

 ```ts